 On June 21, 1942, at 11:30 pm an enemy Japanese I-25 submarine attacked Fort Stevens.
 It snuck through the mouth of the Columbia River and surfaced about 10 miles offshore and began firing haphazardly towards the fort.

-Soldiers manned their stations but, for unknown reasons, held their fire.
-Luckily most of the submarine’s fire landed harmlessly, with only a few touching down near Battery Russell.
-The attack didn’t injure anyone, but it did scare locals.
-They strung barbed wire up and down the beach, through the Wreck of the Peter Iredale, and set up a citizen’s patrol.
+Soldiers manned their stations at Battery Russell but for unknown reasons they held their fire.
+Luckily most of the submarine’s fire landed harmlessly and only a few touched down near Battery Russell.
+The attack didn’t injure anyone but it did scare locals.
+They set up a citizen’s patrol and strung barbed wire up and down the beach – even through the Wreck of the Peter Iredale.

 This unsuccessful attack was the only wartime action Fort Stevens ever saw.
-It’s also the only U.S. mainland military base that’s been fired upon since the War of 1812.
+It was also the only U.S. mainland military base that had ever been fired upon since the War of 1812.

 While I’ve never experienced anything akin to a ghostly sighting on my three trips to Battery Russell, there have been many reports that say otherwise.
 It’s even topped lists of most haunted places in Oregon!
-Despite no soldiers having died at Battery Russell, Fort Stevens was active during the Civil War and may be what accounts for these sighting.
+Although no soldiers actually died at Battery Russell, Fort Stevens was active during the Civil War and may be what accounts for these sighting.

-Many people report having seen a man in army fatigues holding a knife in the Battery, as well as a young man with a flashlight, searching for enemy soldiers along the bike paths.
-While these accounts are most often located in and around the Battery, some people have recounted tales of sighting elsewhere at Fort Stevens, including the campground!
+Many people have reported seeing a man in army fatigues holding a knife in the Battery, as well as a young man with a flashlight who searches for enemy soldiers along the bike paths.
+While these accounts are most often located in and around the Battery, some people have recounted tales of sighting elsewhere at Fort Stevens, including the campground.
 Rest assured, though, the worst that has ever happened is that these people went home running!

-I’ll admit, though, there’s a little piece of me that wishes I had run into one of these ghosts – it would be quite the tale to tell!
+Although I’d be totally freaked out if I ever actually encountered one of these ghostly sightings, there’s a little piece of me that wishes I had run into one of these ghosts.
+It would be quite the tale to tell!

 Visiting Battery Russell

-Most of the rooms are well lit, but the deeper you venture into the Battery the darker the rooms become.
-Be careful of birds as they often make nests in the smaller rooms.
-Pack a flashlight if you’re planning on exploring the darker rooms (and be on the lookout for ghosts!).
+Most of the rooms are well lit but the deeper you venture into Battery Russell the darker the rooms become.
+Be careful of birds as they often make nests in the smaller rooms – we’ve had our fair share of mini heart attacks from birds flying out!
+Also, make sure you pack a flashlight if you’re planning on exploring the deeper rooms because they can be extremely dark.

 The Pacific Rim Peace Memorial is also at Battery Russell.
 It commemorates the American and Japanese soldiers involved in the attack on Fort Stevens and calls for everlasting peace between the two countries.
 The memorial is large and surprisingly difficult to read.

-It’s easy to spend anywhere from five to an hour at Battery Russell.
-It’s not usually busy, so take your time exploring all the rooms and bring a picnic!
-For an added bonus, bike from the campground and leave your bikes at the rack.
+It’s easy to spend anywhere from five minutes to an hour at Battery Russell.
+It’s not usually busy so take your time exploring all the rooms and bring a picnic!
+For an added bonus, bike from the campground and leave your bikes at the bike rack.